 Animal and Plant Interactions Monday, January 19

 Leu Gardens is thrilled to be hosting Nature Connects® Art with LEGO ®Bricks, January 9 thru April 22.
-These incredible sculptures throughout the gardens present nature concepts, such as animal and plant interactions that we will expound on in class through some fun activities before visiting each one together.
+These incredible sculptures throughout the gardens present nature concepts, such as animal and plant interactions.
+This class is geared for 12 – 15 year olds.
+Each student will receive a free copy of the middle school/YA novel Invasive Species by Sandi Linn, Education Supervisor at Leu Gardens.
+We will be discussing the novel and the environmental concepts it presents and visit the Nature Connects® sculptures in the gardens.

 Botanical Origami Friday, February 19